Crescent Lunge Pose

 Step Three

-Now as you tuck your shoulder blades deep into your back, lift your arms up a bit higher and look up at your thumbs.
+Now, as you tuck your shoulder blades deep into your back, lift your arms up a bit higher and look up at your thumbs.
 Reach your arms up and back.
-You'll know you have reached your maximum stretching capacity when you cannot go back any further while maintaining straight arms.
+You will know you have reached your maximum stretching capacity when you cannot extend further while maintaining straight arms.

 Step Four

 Let your back arch naturally without forcing it.
 Lift your belly and your ribs up to help you extend back.
 Hold the pose for 30 seconds.
 Over time, you can increase the duration up to one minute.
-Breathe normally.
+Breathe normally throughout.

 Step Five